MintuJohnsontj/HollywoodRecommenderSystem/README.md

 So, the higher the AUC value for a classifier, the better its ability to distinguish between positive and negative classes.

 ## Cosine Similarity
   Cosine similarity measures the similarity between two vectors of an inner product space.
 It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
 It is often used to measure document similarity in text analysis.

-## Multinomial Naive Bayes
-  Naive Bayes model applies Bayes theorem with a Naive assumption of no relationship between different features.
-According to Bayes theorem:
-P(A|B) = P(A) * P(B|A)/P(B)

-Where we are calculating the probability of class A when predictor B is already provided.

-P(B) = prior probability of B; P(A) = prior probability of class A; P(B|A) = occurrence of predictor B given class A probability.

-  Assuming Gaussian distribution will give rise to Gaussian Naive Bayes (GNB) or multinomial distribusion will give Multinomial Naive Bayes (MNB).

  ## Flask Framework
  Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
 Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.